 The Division of Student Affairs serves to ensure and protect all enrolled students' right to participate in college life, in a community which respects each student's dignity, safety, and basic human rights.
-Any student who believes these rights have been denied or the atmosphere has been compromised by the actions of a particular student or MCLA employee is encouraged to report such concerns to the Student Affairs Office or any Student Affairs staff member.
+Any student who believes these rights have been denied or the atmosphere has been compromised by the actions of a particular student or MCLA employee is encouraged to discuss such concerns with the Student Affairs Division Office or any Student Affairs staff member.

-As a supplement to the information provided in the Community Standards, the Student Affairs Office assists students who are unsure about where to go for general assistance and/or answers to questions.
-When in doubt about where to go for help, students are encouraged to start with the Student Affairs Office located on the 3rd floor of the Amsler Campus Center.
+As a supplement to the information provided in the Community Standards, the Student Affairs Division Office assists students who are unsure where to go for general assistance and/or answers to questions.
+When in doubt about where to go for help, students are encouraged to start with the Student Affairs Division Office.